justindallen82/NetWatcher2/README.md

 Deluge NetWatcher
 =================

-_NetWatcher_ is a plugin for the [Deluge bittorrent client](http://deluge-torrent.org/) that pause/resume all torrents if there is someone connected to the same network.
+_NetWatcher2_ is a plugin for the [Deluge bittorrent client](http://deluge-torrent.org/) that pause/resume all torrents if there is someone connected to the same network.

+It is a fork of NetWatcher which limits the speed of torrents when certain IPs are active.

 Features:

 - Set a custom ip list.
 - Set the check rate.
+- Set the download rate when ip is active.
 - Option to enable logging to a file.
-THIS IS A TEST BRANCH TO ADD A SPEED LIMIT OPTION

 Usage